-Waterworks gross profit for fiscal 2018 and fiscal 2017 was negatively impacted by \$0.4 million and \$2.5 million, respectively, of amortization related to the inventory fair value adjustment recorded in connection with the acquisition.
+Waterworks gross profit for fiscal 2018 was negatively impacted by \$0.4 million of amortization related to the inventory fair value adjustment recorded in connection with the acquisition.

-Excluding the accelerated asset depreciation, costs associated with the distribution center closures, inventory impairment, product recall adjustments, impact of the amortization related to the inventory fair value adjustment and release of the anti-dumping duty reserve mentioned above, consolidated gross margin would have increased 5.0% to 40.1% of net revenues in fiscal 2018 compared to 35.1% of net revenues in fiscal 2017.
+Excluding the accelerated asset depreciation, product recall adjustments, costs associated with the distribution center closures, inventory impairment and impact of the amortization related to the inventory fair value adjustment mentioned above, consolidated gross margin would have increased 1.9% to 41.4% of net revenues in fiscal 2019 compared to 39.5% of net revenues in fiscal 2018.